-In January, CMS released the 2022 Physician Fee Schedule Final Rule.
+In January, CMS released the overview of the 2022 Physician Fee Schedule final rule.
 This contains important information about how your care management services will be valued and reimbursed in 2022.
 The overview is dense – over 1,000 pages.
 But don’t worry!
 DocsInk has taken the time to identify key trends and changes that you need to know about.
-Not only did we make an abridged version….we made an abridged abridged version 🙂
+Not only did we make an abridged version….we made an abridged version 🙂

 To download DocsInk’s complete 2022 Physician Fee Schedule Final Rule – click here.